 As the Minister is aware, the law on Irish citizenship is governed by the Irish Nationality and Citizenship Acts, 1956 and 1986.
 The 1986 Act restricted the eligibility to registered great-grand-children of a person born in Ireland.
 There was also a six months transitional period, which ended on 31 December 1986.
 This six months period gave people who would qualify time to prepare the necessary documentation.
 However, we were unable to trace the birth certificate at that time.

 The father of the three applicants continued his search and his grandmother's birth was eventually traced.
 However, this happened after 1986.
 In 1990, the father, who has an Irish passport, lodged an appeal to have his three sons granted Irish citizenship but the Department of Foreign Affairs rejected his application.
 Despite a number of appeals since to many Ministers of different views the application has continued to be refused.

 The people from my constituency who approached me about this matter feel aggrieved that their relations are being deprived of their passports.
 We are talking about three men who are descendants of Irish people.
 They have Irish blood in their veins.
 They have an attachment to and an affinity with this country and they want Irish citizenship.
 They are people of modest means and do not have the funds which would enable them to come in under the rules governing the granting of citizenship through investment in Ireland.
 They do not want citizenship on the basis of a cheque book, rather as of right.
 This is a genuine case, which does not require a red tape response but one which is based on understanding, common sense and, above all, fair play.

 Minister of State at the Department of the Environment (Ms McManus) Minister of State at the Department of the Environment (Ms McManus)

 Seanad Éireann 142 Adjournment Matters.
-Donegal Fire Stations.
+Registration of Foreign Births.